ellacullen/ellacullen.github.io/_posts/2015-12-31-Beghrir-(Morrocan-Pancakes).markdown

 During this time, get the kids up, shower and dress, contemplate existence, or go back to bed for an extra half an hour.

 Now grab a pan and heat some oil.
-Use a ladle or a large soon to pour splotches of batter into the hot pan.
+Use a ladle or a large spoon to pour splotches of batter into the hot pan.
 These pancakes are only cooked on one side.

 ![Picture 6]({{site.url}}/images/img_04_06.jpg "Soon...")